gbdev/pandocs/content/Rendering.md

 ### Sprites

-The background layer is useful for elements scrolling as a whole; but it's impractical for objects that need to move separately, such as the player.
+The background layer is useful for elements scrolling as a whole, but it's impractical for objects that need to move separately, such as the player.

-*Sprites* are designed to fill this gap: they allow displaying tiles freely anywhere on the screen.
-Sprites are often called *objects* when talking about the hardware functionality.
+The *sprites* layer is designed to fill this gap: it allows displaying tiles anywhere on the screen.

-Sprites are fairly small (1 tile or 2 stacked, so 8x8 or 8x16 pixels), so several hardware objects are often combined to produce a larger graphic, which is often referred to as a *sprite*.
+Game Boy sprites (or *hardware objects*) are made of 1 or 2 stacked tiles, (8x8 or 8x16 pixels), and several of them can be combined (in *metasprites*) to draw a larger graphical element, usually called a "sprite".

+To summerise:

+- **Tile**, an 8x8-pixel chunk of graphics.
+- **Hardware Object**, an entry in object attribute memory, composed of 1 or 2 tiles.
+- **Metasprite** a set of several sprites moved as a unit to display a sprite.
+- **Sprite** (or cel), a set of tiles making up on frame of animation, diplayed using metasprites.